dfcastellanos/ADMiniSter/README.md

 ## Installation

 ### Automatic installation
 ADMiniSter requires `Python >= 3.4`.
-If your current Python environment satisfy this condition, you can install all the dependencies and the ADMiniSter package doing
+If your current Python environment satisfies this condition, you can install all the dependencies and the ADMiniSter package doing

 ```sh